-There is no asset inventory for this Service.
+There is no asset inventory for this Service, assets that this service relies on are accounted for in another specified asset class.

 18 Appendix

 18.1 Asset Management Timeline

 The timeline is a depiction of the tasks that are required to be undertaken within an annual cycle at Council.
 The dates aren't an accurate reflection however they generally occur at the stated time of year and within the sequence articulated.
 Beyond the annual cycle Council also has a 4 yearly cycle as part of the ISPR framework where there is a requirement under the LG Act to formally review the Asset Plan and the Financial Plan within 12 months of a general Council election.